 If you’re a dog owner, scooping up poop comes with the territory.
 Unfortunately, not all owners are created equal.
 There are those that shriek away from their responsibilities giving poop picking parents a bad name!

-donnie decided that there had to be a way to take care of people, animals and nature.
+Donnie decided that there had to be a way to take care of people, animals, and nature.
 It was then that Paws Here came to life as art serving nature.
-On the outside it’s a beautiful, sleek, clean piece of art that looks like it should be prominently displayed in a museum.
-Upon further inspection you can see that the custom made trash dispenser is made of high quality, brushed stainless steel.
+On the outside, it’s a beautiful, sleek, clean piece of art that looks like it should be prominently displayed in a museum.
+Upon further inspection, you can see that the custom made trash dispenser is made of high quality, brushed stainless steel.
 It stands 48 inches tall.
-Some of the materials used to create the functional art are recyclable.
+Some of the materials used to create functional art are recyclable.
 Made in the USA.

-Reaction from dog owners, pets and the general public to Paws Here has been favorable. donnie is now working on creating a design for playgrounds using a hard recyclable plastic instead of the steel.
+Reaction from dog owners, pets, and the general public to Paws Here has been favorable.
+Donnie is now working on creating a design for playgrounds using hard recyclable plastic instead of steel.
 He is also working on design requests for other animals.
-A percentage of all sales proceeds are contributed to local athletic, arts programs and to Humane Societies.
+A percentage of all sales proceeds are contributed to local athletic, arts programs, and to Humane Societies.
 Made in the USA.

 To learn more about Paws Here Doggie Waste Station products and pricing, call (720) 318-9895.

 Paws Here Is Trademark and Copyright Protected.